imgix/imgix.js/README.md

 >
 ```

-Since imgix can generate as many derivitive resolutions as needed, imgix.js calculates them programmatically, using the dimensions you specify (note that the `w` and `h` params scale appropriately to maintain the correct aspect ratio).
+Since imgix can generate as many derivative resolutions as needed, imgix.js calculates them programmatically, using the dimensions you specify (note that the `w` and `h` params scale appropriately to maintain the correct aspect ratio).
 All of this information has been placed into the `srcset` and `sizes` attributes.
 Because of this, imgix.js no longer needs to watch or change the `img` tag, as all responsiveness will be handled automatically by the browser.

 <a name="ix-path-and-ix-params"></a>